Dental Implants in East Brunswick & Marlboro

 Implant teeth consist of three parts: a titanium post, an abutment, and a crown.
-The post is the implant which is screwed into the jawbone below the gum line, and the crown is the visible part of the replacement tooth.
-New Jersey Oral Surgeons Marten N. Ladman, DMD and Nick Levintov, DDS, MD place the implant and abutment, and your general dentist completes the final restoration.
+The post is the implant that is screwed into the jawbone below the gum line, and the crown is the visible part of the replacement tooth.
+New Jersey Oral Surgeon Marten N. Ladman, DMD will place the implant and abutment, and your general dentist completes the final restoration.

 “Don’t be afraid to Smile.”

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 How do dental implants work?

 Dental implants are made of titanium, a metal that fuses with the bone through a process called osseointegration.
 Titanium is biocompatible with living bone and has the unique ability to integrate with your jaw, providing a solid attachment for the new tooth, much like roots serve as an anchor for a natural tooth.

 How quickly should a missing tooth be replaced?

 Your jawbone is like a muscle, in that it must be regularly stimulated to maintain its volume.
 Therefore, when a tooth is extracted or falls out naturally, the jawbone begins to deteriorate almost immediately.
 In fact, studies show there is a 25% decrease in bone width within a year of tooth loss.
 The sooner you replace a missing tooth with an implant, the sooner it will be able to provide the stimulus the jaw needs.
 When a jawbone lacks the adequate bone mass to support an implant, we perform a bone grafting procedure to bulk up your jaw.
 Simply put, having a dental implant placed right away greatly reduces the need for bone grafting.